Things to do

 Camping

-Mapleton National Park has a small camping area at Gheerulla Creek beside the entrance to the Gheerulla trail bike track.
+Mapleton National Park has a small walk-in camping area at Gheerulla Creek.

 Gheerulla camping area is close to the creek.
-Facilities include picnic tables, toilets and fire rings.
-This small camping area is not suitable for caravans.
+Facilities include and toilets.

 Camping permits are required and fees apply.